gradio-app/gradio/guides/09_other-tutorials/using-gradio-in-other-programming-languages.md

 app$launch(server_name = "localhost",
            server_port = as.integer(3000))
 ```

-You can see more examples [here](https://github.com/Ifeanyi55/Gradio-in-R/tree/main/Code), including using blocks to build a machine learning application.
+Credit to [@IfeanyiIdiaye](https://github.com/Ifeanyi55) for contributing this section.
+You can see more examples [here](https://github.com/Ifeanyi55/Gradio-in-R/tree/main/Code), including using a full example of using Gradio Blocks to build a machine learning application in R.

-You can learn more at this [repo](https://github.com/Ifeanyi55/Gradio-in-R)